Scaling Unsupervised Multi-Source Federated Domain Adaptation through Group-Wise Discrepancy Minimization: Methodology

 To address this limitation, we propose a modified version of MDMGB, which we refer to as MDMGB+.
 This variant introduces a softmax-based selection mechanism with a tunable temperature parameter $\tau > 0$ that sharpens the similarity contrast among source domains.
-The global relevance score for each source is defined as:
+We define the global relevance score for each source as: